-Like Bitcoin, robo-advisors are one of those topics that just don?t seem to be going away any time soon.
+Like Bitcoin, robo-advisors are one of those topics that just don’t seem to be going away any time soon.
 However, here at the Motley Fool, our focus is on neither of these hot topics.
-As for the former, can you say, ?The train has left the station??
+As for the former, can you say, “The train has left the station”?
 And as for the latter, we note that robo-advisors are really two steps removed from our preferred approach of identifying quality individual stocks and profiting from them.
+But that doesn’t mean we can’t profit from robo-advisors, even if we don’t plan to invest directly in one of their services.
+Let me explain by…

 To keep reading, enter your email address or login below.